-Inflammaging: What Is It and What Does It Mean For Your Skin And Beauty Routine?
+Inflammaging: What It Is and How It Affects Your Skin and Beauty Routine

 Inflammaging is a term used to describe the process of cellular aging due to inflammation.
 The word is a portmanteau of "inflammation" and "aging."
 We've seen it written inflammageing, inflamm aging, inflam-aging, and inflamed aging, but the meaning is the same regardless of how it's spelled.